 Though structured programme is good, but we all know that there are special and immediate community needs from time to time in terms of natural disasters.
 Tanoto Foundation also provides financial and material assistance for the victims of earthquakes, volcanic eruptions and flood.
 These materials include clothings and food and are distributed by volunteers and employees of the companies under the group.

 Besides the Foundation, businesses under Sukanto Tanoto are also operating with the good of the society in mind.
-Sukanto Tanoto believes that a business should be good for the country and community, before reaping the profit for the company.
+Sukanto Tanoto believes that a business should be good for the country, community and climate, before reaping the profit for the company.

 Copyright © 2016 | MH Purity lite WordPress Theme by MH Themes